APPLICATION FOR GRANT PROGRAM IS NOW CLOSED.

 - show the loan to be in good standing (not in default)

 - include the original balance, minimum monthly payment, and current loan balance

 NOTE: You do not need to include lender statements for loans referenced on your Student Access Financial Aid Review that are not qualified for awards under the JRJ Program criteria.

-3. Applicant’s 2012 FORM 1040 (US Individual Income Tax Return).
-Please redact social security numbers as they are not necessary for your application.
+3. Applicant’s 2013 FORM 1040 (US Individual Income Tax Return, only the first two pages are needed).
+Please redact social security numbers and bank account information as they are not necessary for your application.

 4. Applicant’s “Student Access Financial Aid Review” (available at www.nslds.ed.gov) and a statement for any other household member with educational debt referenced in the application.
 Please include the individual information pages for each loan referred to on this report.